AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 ### Prover Coordination

-The Prover Client will expose the following interface:

-- startEpoch
-- addTx(processedTx)
-- finalizeEpoch
+The Prover Node will not need to coordinate with sequencers, and will interface with the L2 P2P network and L1 to generate proof requests (and prove them).

 ## Implementation